Amionx raises funds to build lithium-ion batteries that don’t blow up

 “Amionx has a simple, yet elegant solution for helping reduce the number of fires and explosions in lithium-ion batteries,” said Peter Zhou, managing partner of Hongkou, in a statement.
 “The company has demonstrated the effectiveness of SafeCore for electric vehicles, consumer

 electronics, and other applications, and SafeCore is easily integrated into existing manufacturing processes.
-We are excited to see the technology commercialized across end- markets and play an important role in ensuring confidence in battery safety.”
+We are excited to see the technology commercialized across end-markets and play an important role in ensuring confidence in battery safety.”

 SafeCore’s benefits

 SafeCore said that integrating SafeCore’s tech into a battery doesn’t increase its cost, nor does it require a big capital investment.
 It produces a longer lifetime for the battery and longer shelf life as well.
-It allows for the design of smaller and lighter batteries, and it is applicable to other chemistries such as nano-silicon and lithium metal as well as solid state.
+It allows for the design of smaller and lighter batteries, and it is applicable to other chemistries such as nano-silicon and lithium metal as well as solid-state.

 “It’s very elegant, but a very simple solution,” Davidson said.
 “We require no new processes or battery factories, so no change in process, no capital expenses, and then very little if any increase to the bill of materials.”